 - See for Someone - Be My Eyes is just as it sounds, the organization connects people who can see with people who are visually challenged to help with everyday tasks.

 You will feel good starting off the holiday season by spreading kindness and generosity in your community.
 From a quick call or handwritten note to grocery shopping, there are simple things you and your team can do.
 The pandemic has created new ways to get involved and some you can do without ever leaving your house!
 Things may look a lot different this year, but there are still plenty of ways to make a positive impact.
-It’s almost always true, giving feels better than receiving, especially in 2020.
+It's almost always true, giving feels better than receiving.

 Michelle Boudin is an investigative reporter for WCNC TV and a freelance writer.